Staggered time discretization in finitely-strained heterogeneous visco-elastodynamics with damage or diffusion in the Eulerian frame: Extension towards some multiphysics models

-The calculation \eq{Euler-hypoplast-test-momentum} is again expanded by the term $\varphi_\alpha'(\bm\xi,\Fe,\alpha)\,\DT\alpha$, which is now handled by testing \eq{Euler-large-diff} by $\mu$.
-This gives the {\it energy-dissipation balance} \eq{Euler-large-engr-balance} enhanced by the diffusion dissipation rate as
+The calculation \eq{Euler-hypoplast-test-momentum} is again expanded by the term $\varphi_\alpha'(\bm\xi,\Fe,\alpha)\,\DT\alpha$, which is now handled by testing \eq{EUL-L-diff} by $\mu$.
+Prescribing still the boundary condition $\nn\Cdot\nabla\mu=0$ on $\varGamma$, this gives the {\it energy-dissipation balance} \eq{EUL-L-engr-balance} enhanced by the diffusion dissipation rate as

-From \eq{Euler-large-energy-balance-diff}, one can see the estimate of $\nabla\mu$ in $L^2(I{\times}\varOmega;\R^3)$.
-In contrast to the previous damage model, the flow rule \eq{Euler-large-diff} thus allows directly for estimation of $\nabla\alpha$ if $\varphi$ is twice differentiable with $\varphi(X,F,\cdot)$ is strongly convex.
+From \eq{EUL-L-energy-balance-diff}, one can see the estimate of $\nabla\mu$ in $L^2(I{\times}\varOmega;\R^3)$.
+In contrast to the previous damage model, the flow rule \eq{EUL-L-diff} thus allows directly for estimation of $\nabla\alpha$ if $\varphi$ is twice differentiable with $\varphi(X,F,\cdot)$ is strongly convex.
 This can be seen from the calculus